Year 7 Admissions Reception Admissions Nursery Admissions

 Sixth Form Admissions In Year Admissions

-William Hulme's Grammar School changed from being a selective school in the independent (fee-paying) sector to being a city academy funded by the government in September 2007.
+William Hulme's Grammar School (WHGS) changed from being a selective school in the independent (fee-paying) sector to being a city academy funded by the government in September 2007.
 It is now the most popular school choice in Manchester for both the secondary and primary phases, and one of the most over-subscribed schools in the UK.

 Year 7 Applications

 The published admissions number (PAN) for Year 7 of the Secondary Phase is 120.
 This number applies to those applicants being admitted from outside the academy.
 Pupils in the academy’s Year 6 progress to Year 7 automatically.
 If fewer than 60 pupils intend to transfer from Year 6, the academy will admit over the admission number up to the overall size of the Year 7 group of 180.

 Local authorities communicated application decisions to parents/carers on 2 March 2020.
 WHGS posted a follow-up letter on this date to the parents/carers of all applicants.
 The letters should arrive from 4 March 2020 onwards.
 All places have been allocated and there are no more places available.

 Parents and carers who would like to apply to WHGS will make their child's application through their home local authority, by naming this school as one of their preferences on the Common Application Form (CAF).